 { "token_policy": { "max_lifetime": "24h", "rotation_required": true, "scope_minimization": "enabled", "audit_logging": "comprehensive" } }

 Organizations should leverage token compromise prevention strategies to detect and respond to credential theft affecting AI systems.
+When 90% of agents hold excessive privileges, the token that a compromised agent carries is far more dangerous than its stated scope suggests.

 Integration with Identity Providers